A Note about Weyl Equidistribution Theorem: Abstract

 \section{Abstract}

-H. Weyl proved in ~\cite{Weyl} that integer evaluations of polynomials are equidistributed mod 1 whenever at least one of the non-free coefficients is irrational.
+H. Weyl proved in \cite{Weyl} that integer evaluations of polynomials are equidistributed mod 1 whenever at least one of the non-free coefficients (namely a coefficient of a monomial of degree at least $1$) is irrational.
 We use Weyl's result to prove a higher dimensional analogue of this fact.
 Namely, we prove that evaluations of polynomials on lattice points are equidistributed mod 1 whenever at least one of the non-free coefficients is irrational.
-This result strengths the main result of Arhipov-Karacuba-\v{C}ubarikov in ~\cite{PolWeyl}.
-We prove this analogue as a Corollary of a Theorem that guarantees equidistribution of lattice evaluations mod 1 for all functions which satisfy some restrains on their derivatives.
-Another Corollary we prove is that for $p\in(1,\infty)$ the $\ell^p$ norms of integer vectors are equidistributed mod 1.
+This result improves the main result of Arhipov-Karacuba-\v{C}ubarikov in \cite{PolWeyl}.
+We prove this analogue as a corollary of a theorem that guarantees equidistribution of lattice evaluations mod 1 for all functions which satisfy some restraints on their derivatives.
+Another corollary we prove is that for $p\in(1,\infty)$ the $\ell^p$ norms of integer vectors are equidistributed mod 1.